top of page

 This work moves at the speed of safety.

-I stay up to date with current research in psychedelic assisted therapy and harm reduction so you do not have to navigate this work alone or in the dark.
+I stay current with research in trauma-informed support and harm reduction related to intense or altered state experiences so you do not have to navigate this work alone or in the dark.
+I maintain clear, ethical professional boundaries so the focus remains on your safety, autonomy, and therapeutic goals.

 Psychedelic substances like psilocybin and MDMA are not legal for therapeutic use in Nevada.
 Knowing this matters, not to limit you - but to give you clarity.
 When you understand exactly what’s safe, ethical, and available, you can explore this work without confusion or hidden risks.

 Any psychedelic use happens independently, outside of therapy.
 I don’t provide, recommend, or supervise substances.
-My role begins before and after your experience, not during it.
+My role begins after your experience and focuses on integration, not on supervising or directing substance use.

 Integration therapy can support many of the same intentions that people seek in psychedelic-assisted therapy.
 It’s a safe, legal, trauma-informed alternative that protects your autonomy, your confidentiality, and your choice every step of the way.